View Document Text

 Authority for Trading

-The Adviser may maintain account allocations on behalf of clients per an
+The Advisor may maintain account allocations on behalf of clients per an

 Adviser vetted investment menu.
-The Adviser does not receive any portion of
+The Advisor does not receive any portion of

 transaction fees paid by a client to Charles Schwab & Company for account